 When you are in Steuben - Cherryfield, you'll notice that it is more blue-collar than most other communities in America.
 44.24% of Steuben - Cherryfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Steuben - Cherryfield is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Steuben - Cherryfield who work in office and administrative support (12.88%), teaching (11.44%), and farm management occupations (9.77%).

-The education level of Steuben - Cherryfield citizens is a little higher than the average for US cities and towns: 21.08% of adults in Steuben - Cherryfield have at least a bachelor's degree.
+The citizens of Steuben - Cherryfield are slightly better educated than the national average of 21.84% for all cities and towns, with 21.08% of adults in Steuben - Cherryfield having a bachelor's degree or advanced degree.

 The per capita income in Steuben - Cherryfield in 2022 was $32,521, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $130,084 for a family of four.
 However, Steuben - Cherryfield contains both very wealthy and poor people as well.